Peter Wyngarde: Personal life

 Wyngarde's personal life came under scrutiny in October 1975 when he was prosecuted under his real name, Cyril Goldbert, for gross indecency with a crane driver in public toilets in Gloucester bus station.
 The allegation related to the evening of 8 September of that year, and Wyngarde pleaded guilty.
 His solicitor said in his defence that he was not a homosexual and "did not go in there for this purpose", but he admitted to masturbation and sought to mitigate this as an "aberration" brought on by excessive drinking.
 Wyngarde was convicted and fined £75.
-In April 2023, the Peter Wyngarde web site published an email from the Home Office saying "Further to your application on behalf of the deceased, since the conduct constituting the offence was perceived sexual activity between persons of the same sex (unproven), and the conviction met the conditions for a disregard, then he is posthumously pardoned.
+In April 2023, the Peter Wyngarde website published an email from the Home Office saying "Further to your application on behalf of the deceased, since the conduct constituting the offence was perceived sexual activity between persons of the same sex (unproven), and the conviction met the conditions for a disregard, then he is posthumously pardoned.
 This is retrospective."

 In July 1977, the Inland Revenue lodged a petition in the High Court of Justice for the winding-up of the company Wyngarde Productions, and a winding-up order was made in October.
 The liquidator took until May 1980 to finish his work, and the company was dissolved in February 1984.

+Late in 1977, Wyngarde represented himself successfully at the hearing of a paternity action in a court in Vienna, with a 23-year-old woman claiming to have given birth to his child.
+He later commented:

+The girl maintained that I'd f****d her and left her pregnant.
+To be honest, I can't really remember whether I did or not, as I was drinking quite a lot at the time.

 Wyngarde told an interviewer some years later that at the height of his fame "I drank myself to a standstill ...
 I am amazed I am still here".
 But he added that he had stopped drinking in the early 1980s.

 On 22 November 1982, Wyngarde was declared bankrupt.
 At the time, the newspapers reported that his financial downfall had been caused by buying a farm in Gloucestershire for £53,000; that within four years, his income had plummeted, and that at the time of the hearing he was unemployed and living on social security.
 He was discharged from bankruptcy on 14 June 1988.

 In May 1996, under the headline "Good buy for Jason: how are the mighty fallen", the Daily Mirror printed a reader's photo of Wyngarde looking at men's overcoats in an Oxfam charity shop.
 Revisiting 1975, the story mocked "the discovery in court that the real name of this debonair heart-throb was Cyril Louis Goldbert".